Julian Assange Will Not Hand Himself In Because Chelsea Manning's Release Won't Happen Immediately, Lawyer Says

 Re: (Score:2)

-No, the US is not currently seeking him.
-There's no one for him to turn himself in to.
-The entire promise to surrender was an empty gesture.
-However, the alt-reich web is abuzz with celebration about how their hero Julian "tricked" Obama into setting Chelsea free.
-It's funny to watch these idiots.

 Re: Does the US government want him?
-(Score:2)
+(Score:5, Insightful)

 The biggest fear Assange has is that he leaves the embassy and the U.S. doesn't care.

+You're threatening violence and have the gall of accusing the other side of damaging the civic character?

+"Don't stand up for trans people or we will hurt them".
+If that happens, the fault is on those initiating the violence, bigoted scumbags like you.

 Assange lacks integrity.
-(Score:2)
+(Score:2, Insightful)

 Assange posted he'd turn himself in IF Manning was granted clemency.